jhadjar/Leoculus/README.md

 ## Brief Summary:

+&nbsp;

+### What:

-Leoculus is an interface to display analog video from a Rear View Camera on car monitors that only display digital video.
+Leoculus is an interface to display analog video from a Rear View Camera on car monitors that only display digital video (Peugeot S.A., Tesla Motors, etc.).

+&nbsp;

+### Why:

 There are after-market interfaces with many features for these cars, but they are expensive and most people want the RVC option the most.
+They're paying for things they don't really want.

+&nbsp;

+### How:
 The interface transmits the camera feed when it's on reverse, and the on-boar computer's feed otherwise.
+It's a 2 to 1 mux.
+It has to decode and serialize the input video signal first.

 Here's a schematic: